 There is research that married people are more likely to survive cancer, less likely to suffer a stroke or heart attack, less likely to develop depression and other mental illnesses, and the list goes on.

-The health benefit of marriage seems small but significant, roughly equivalent to that of a healthier diet or regular exercise.
-According to one study, compared to single people, married people are 14 percent more likely to survive a heart attack, and ready to leave the hospital two days earlier.
+The health advantage of marriage seems small but significant, roughly equivalent to that of a healthier diet or regular exercise.
+According to one study, compared to single people, married people are 14 per cent more likely to survive a heart attack, and ready to be discharged from hospital two days earlier.

-Interestingly, men seem to benefit from marriage more than women, perhaps because married women tend to be in a subordinate position, or tend to be more afflicted by marital conflict.
+Interestingly, men seem to benefit from marriage more than women, perhaps because married women tend to be in a subordinate position, or tend to be more affected by marital conflict.
 In at least one study, single women fared almost as well as their wedded counterparts.
-Also, older couples seem to benefit considerably more than younger ones.
+Also, older couples seem to benefit considerably more from marriage than younger ones.

-The health benefit of marriage is generally ascribed to better social support.
-A spouse generally encourages healthier habits and provides psychological and practical support in times of need.
-She or he is likely to be there in an emergency, if only to call an ambulance.
-Married people are more likely to have health insurance and less likely to engage in risk behaviour such as substance use or dangerous driving.
-And they still enjoy a certain degree of social approval and recognition.
+The health advantage of marriage is generally ascribed to better social support.
+A spouse is likely to encourage healthier habits and provide emotional and practical support at times of need.
+She or he is likely to be in the vicinity in the event of an emergency, if only to call an ambulance.
+Married people are also more likely to have health insurance, and less likely to engage in risky behaviours such as substance misuse or dangerous driving.
+And, of course, they enjoy a great deal of social approval and recognition.

 Rather than marriage promoting health, it may be that health promotes marriage, that is, that people with better health and more resources are more likely to get or remain married.
-But it appears that the health benefits of marriage persist even after controlling for such factors.
+But it appears that the health advantage of marriage persists even after controlling for such factors.

 Of course, one need not be married to enjoy the benefits of companionship.
-Non-marital cohabitation appears to confer similar advantages.
-Single people may depend on relatives, friends, colleagues, and have fun with their dates.
+Non-marital cohabitation appears to confer a similar health advantage.
+Single people may depend on relatives, friends, and colleagues, while at the same time having fun with their dates.
 They may also own a dog, cat, or other pet.
-Pet ownership has been associated with some of the same benefits as marriage, including better mental and cardiovascular health—and one might wonder which provides the most benefit.
+Pet ownership has been associated with some of the same benefits as marriage, including better mental and cardiovascular health—and one might wonder which of marriage or pet ownership is of greater benefit.

 Both marriage and pet ownership have been found to lower levels of the stress hormone cortisol, which can impair immune function.
 Cuddling, or even just interacting, with a spouse or pooch releases the ‘love hormone’ oxytocin, which promotes feelings of calm and closeness.

-These, of course, are just statistics, and there may be more to them than meets the eye.
+But all these are just averages and statistics, and there may be much more to them than meets the eye.
 Everyone is different, and all marriages are different.
-Matrimony may be good for your health if you are the marrying type, and if you can manage to remain happily married.
-But the Dalai Lama never married and he’s in pretty rude health.
+Matrimony may be a great boon if you are the marrying type, and if you can manage to remain happily married.
+But the Dalai Lama never married, and he’s is pretty rude health.